 Each year, we receive hundreds of applications to fill only a handful of spots in fiction, poetry, and literary translation.
 Our admissions committees review each manuscript carefully.
 Though the process takes time, we consider it a privilege to read your work.

-Below is a list of materials that you'll be required to include with your application:
+Below is a list of materials that you'll be required to upload with your application:

 - A Creative Writing Sample:

-- 3 Letters of Recommendation: you will provide email addresses for your recommenders, who will then be prompted to upload letters.
-The deadline for letters is January 23, 2017.
+- 3 Letters of Recommendation –you will provide email addresses for your recommenders, who will then be prompted to upload letters.
+The deadline for letters is January 31st, 2021.

 Please note: there is no application fee for the first step of our application process.
 Initially, applications will be evaluated solely on the merits of the writing.
 You should not apply for admission to the UA Graduate School until you receive permission from the MFA program to do so.